MatrixManAtYrService/dotSprinkler/README.md

     # See "personalization" below
     dotSprinkler/bootstrap.sh

 Usage
 -----

 - **bootstrap.sh** is the "magic button" script that installs software and configures it (requires apt).
-It runs configure.sh, prompts the user to authenticate with Evernote, and then runs personalize.sh.
+It runs configure.sh, scripts in the install/ directory, and then gives instructions on personalizing the install (authenticate with evernote and then run personalize.sh).

 - **configure.sh** assumes that all of the repository-based work has been done and sprinkles the dotfiles.
 It also runs any install-scripts that aren't covered by apt's repositories (these are located in ./install/).

-- **clearExisting.sh** removes whatever lives at the target locations for the dotfiles.
-If they're links, they're simple deleted.
+- **clearTargets.sh** removes whatever lives at the target locations for the dotfiles.
+If they're links, they're simply deleted.
 If they're config files, they're backed up.
+Used mostly for debugging.

-- **restoreBackups** restores backups made by clearExisting.sh
+- **unConfigure.sh** restores backups made by either configure.sh or clearExisting.sh.
+Running this should return the system configuration to however it was before you dotSprinkled it.
+It will not, however, uninstall software

 - **locations.sh** maps dotfiles to their various locations in the target system, it is called by several of the other scripts.

 - **personalize.sh** exists because I didn't want to put my SSH keys on github.
 It fetches the more personal aspects of my configuration from Evernote (which may not be the best place for them, but we're talking low-security keys here) and puts them in place.
-[Coming Soon]

 Alternatives
 ------------